swr06/Minecraft/README.md

 # Minecraft
-A Tiny Minecraft clone made with C++ and OpenGL.
+A Tiny Minecraft clone made with C++ and OpenGL which is highly in development.